Table of Contents

 The example of a digital health provider, Omada app, Source: App Store

-In short, this is by no means a short-lived trend, but rather an area organizations have to take a closer look at, if they haven’t already.
+In short, this is by no means a short-lived trend, but rather area organizations have to take a closer look at if they haven’t already.
 And again, technology can help—from growing job boards and company review sites to career sites integrated with HR software and tools for social media (like an Instagram scheduler).
-Hyper-targeted social ads with employee stories and job offers help significantly narrow the audience and reach just the right people.
+Best company branding and hyper-targeted social ads with employee stories and job offers help significantly narrow the audience and reach just the right people.

 Employee advocacy is a key part of the process of creating an employer brand.
-Platforms like LinkedIn Elevate or smarp connect employees to relevant, personalized content, and help you encourage your coworkers to become true advocates for your organization by sharing their own.
+Platforms like Haiilo connect employees to relevant, personalized content, and help you encourage your coworkers to become true advocates for your organization by sharing their own.

 P.S.
 Here’s an interesting article featuring HR professionals talking about their favorite employer branding tools.

-And this candidate experience mitigates one of the biggest issues of the businesses today—recruitment.
+And this candidate experience mitigates one of the biggest issues of businesses today—recruitment.